BradyJRothrock/Oracle-Analytics-Cloud-Workshop/LabGuide400.md

      ![](images/400/img_4a_6_11.png " ")

-     >In looking at the size of the tag, we can see key indicators like Defective, Delivery, and Recall are frequently mentioned and by looking at the darker color, we can see that Customer Service and MEDIA: Viewing seem to be contributing to the bulk of negative sentiment.
+     >In looking at the size of the tag, we can see key indicators like Defective, Delivery, and Recall are frequently mentioned and by looking at the darker color, we can see that Customer Service and **MEDIA: Viewing** seem to be contributing to the bulk of negative sentiment.
 Let’s note this as another insight to share with the team.

      >Depending on the size of your monitor and your screen resolution, your Tag Cloud could be laid out slightly different, but relative size and color should be the same as above.

 ## Finalizing the Project and Insights on Sales and Social Media Data

->Data Action links are responsible for passing context values from DV as parameters to external URLs or filters to other projects.
+>Data Action links are responsible for passing context values from Oracle Analytics as parameters to external URLs or filters to other projects.
 When a link navigates to a project, the data context is displayed in the form of canvas scope filters in the filter bar.
 The links data context may include attributes associated with the selections or cell from which the link was initiated.

 1. Accessing the **Data Actions** Dialog Box